Nursing Home Abuse Lawyer Oregon

 According to the National Center on Elder Abuse (NCEA), an estimated 5 million older adults are abused, neglected, or exploited each year in the United States.
 Of those, about 1 in 10 are abused in a nursing home or other long-term care facility.

-As an Oregon nursing home abuse lawyer knows, abuse is a heartbreaking issue that can have devastating consequences for victims.
+Abuse is a heartbreaking issue that can have devastating consequences for victims.
 If you or a loved one has experienced abuse in a nursing home, you may have questions about what to do and what your legal rights are.
 Here are a few of the most common questions we encounter.
-If you have more questions, contact a lawyer at Andersen & Linthorst for help today.
+If you have more questions, contact us at Andersen & Linthorst for help today.

 The responsible party is often the facility itself.
 In some cases, an individual staff member may be held liable.
 Depending on the situation, a family member of the victim may also face legal action.
 Generally, the people who are most likely to be held liable are those in positions of authority, such as supervisors or administrators.
 These people have a duty to ensure that all employees are behaving in a manner that is safe and ethical.
 If they fail to do so, they can be held liable for any resulting abuse or neglect.
-Additionally, if a facility is aware of potential abuse but fails to take any action, they can also be held liable by an Oregon nursing home abuse lawyer.
+Additionally, if a facility is aware of potential abuse but fails to take any action, they can also be held liable.

 It can be difficult to identify abuse, especially if it’s happening in a nursing home.
 While common signs like bruises and broken bones are unmistakable, there are also more subtle indicators of abuse.
 These can include changes in behavior, such as an older adult who appears agitated or fearful around certain staff members, or changes in their financial circumstances, like unexplained withdrawals from their accounts.
 If a loved one experiences significant weight loss or sudden signs of depression, it could be indicative of abuse.
 It’s important to stay vigilant and seek legal help if you suspect something is wrong.

 You may submit a complaint to your state’s long-term care ombudsman, an independent organization that investigates complaints and helps resolve disputes.
-It is also important to contact an experienced lawyer who will guide you through the filing process and ensure your legal rights are protected.
-An attorney can help you assess the situation and work to hold any responsible parties accountable.
-Additionally, they can help ensure that you receive financial compensation for any damages suffered by your loved one.
+It is also important to contact an experienced lawyer who will guide you through the filing process.
+Our attorney can help you assess the situation and work to hold any responsible parties accountable.
+Additionally, we can help ensure that you receive financial compensation for any damages suffered by your loved one.

 Andersen & Linthorst, Oregon Nursing Home Abuse Lawyer